|SIYE Time:15:13 on 17th December 2018|

 I turned to pick up Annie's car seat, but Amber scrunched across the gravel and got there first.

-As I followed Amber through the door, Terry stopped and let us pass him, allowing us to enter first.
-My first thought was what a gentleman but my second was now I’m trapped.
+As I followed Amber through the door, Terry stepped aside and let us walk past him, allowing us to enter first.
+My first thought was what a gentleman but my second was now I'm trapped.
 With a rapidly beating heart I walked into Drakeshaugh.

 ‘!
 Go To Top ‘!